 If your monthly rent takes more than 25% of your monthly income, you need to make a decision: move to a cheaper apartment or increase what you earn per month.

 Another option is to live in a shared space till you’re able to afford more.
-Say you don’t want to move from the apartment that costs N500,000 a year, you can get a housemate who will split the rent with you.
+Say you don’t want to move from an apartment that costs N500,000 a year, you can get a housemate who will split the rent with you.
 This means you begin paying N250,000 per year which is N20,833 per month.
 Instead of exceeding your 25% monthly budget for rent, you’re able to stay way below it and can do more with your money.

 If you’ve been wondering how to save more from a small salary, this can help you keep more so you can ultimately save more from the little you make.